tlynam/calm-barking-dog/README.md

 wrap len() around object for length wrap type() around object for type

+Pad audio file with 5 seconds of silence at beginning and end of file sox Bark2.wav Bark2longer.wav pad 5 5

+Append all wav files to all_barks.wav sox $(ls *.wav) all_barks.wav

 Create New Preprocessor so can apply it later to testing data X = np.nan_to_num(features)
 X_scaled = preprocessing.scale(X)